 How Will I Be Notified of My Spanish Christmas Lottery Winnings?

 At Lottoland we automatically inform you of any winnings shortly after the official draw and your money will be credited back to your Player account.
-You can then choose to withdraw to your bank account or decide to play again for that dream win.
+You can then choose to withdraw to your bank account or decide to bet again for that dream win.
 For security reasons, jackpots or any big wins need to be verified and may take a few days before the winnings can be returned to a bank account.

 Do I Have to Pay Taxes on My Spanish Christmas Lottery Winnings?

-As long as you are an Australian you will not be taxed on any winnings on the Spanish Christmas Lottery when playing online at Lottoland.
+As long as you are an Australian you will not be taxed on any winnings on the Spanish Christmas Lottery when betting online at Lottoland.
 Since January 2013, if you play the Loteria de Navidad in Spain directly you will be taxed 20% on all winnings over € 2,500.

 Is the Loteria de Navidad the Biggest Lottery in the World?